-Ever considered writing a blog for your event business?
+Have you considered starting a blog for your event business?

-Fast forward and we’ve got followers from around the world, tens of thousands of subscribers and are Internationally recognized.
+How did I go on to have 250+ posts on Event Planning Blueprint with followers from around the world, tens of thousands of subscribers and be Internationally recognized?

-Regardless of your event niche, blogs are an excellent opportunity to showcase your knowledge and expertise, market yourself and your business, and educate your audience.
+Regardless of your event niche, blogs are an excellent opportunity to showcase your knowledge and expertise, market yourself and your business, and build credibility in the marketplace.

 If you’re looking to attract event clients and create an online presence for your event business, there is no simpler, less expensive, and more efficient way than to start an event blog.

 And the best part?
 It requires no tech experience!

 In this video, I’ll walk you through each step to start an event blog (in very little time).